dcutting/Song/README.md

 4 <= 3 # No
 ```

-But you cannot test floats for equality, since floating point numbers are imprecise.
+But you cannot test floats for equality, since floating point numbers are imprecise:

 ```
 4.0 Eq 4.0 # error